 · Multiple hard copies – we will inform you of the cost of these charges in advance.

-This practice complies with the Data Protection Act 1998 and keeps manual records safe and confidential.
+This practice complies with the Data Protection Act 1998 and keeps manual and computer records safe and confidential.
 Registered with the Information Commissioner's Office for data protection.
 Please click here to view our Data Security Policy.

 Access to health records – The data protection act 1998, which applies to living “data subjects”, governs access to the health records of patients other than deceased patients.
 The Access to Health Records Act 1990 governs the access to health records of deceased patients.
 The 1998 Act applies to patient records held manually and on computer.
 Two categories of people are allowed to have access to a patient’s health records.
 These are the patient and an applicant acting on behalf of the patient.
 The fee for providing a copy of your optometric records, together with an explanatory summary, is £50.
 The right of access can be wholly or partially excluded in certain cases.